 Strength: Assume 15N/mm2 at 28 days

-If supplies are from a quality assured supplier use GEN2.
+If supplies are from a quality-assured supplier, use GEN2, saving both money and CO2.

 ST4